ddimitrov-mitex/rename-photos/README.md

 # rename-photos
-Renames all JPEG photos in a directory so their names start with date and time, followed by the original names
+Renames all JPEG photos in a directory so their names start with EXIF date and time, followed by the original names.

 Requires ImageMagick to be installed.